9 Small Business Grants for Women Entrepreneurs

 Grants for Women

-Grants for Women offers a comprehensive list of numerous business grants available to female entrepreneurs, who, research has asserted, are underdogs and undersupported in business.
+Grants for Women offers a comprehensive list of numerous business grants available to female entrepreneurs.
 This list also includes scholarships and education grants.

 Encouraging Women Into Franchising (EWIF)